Chat on WhatsApp

 Bank Statement

 Your bank statement serves as proof of sufficient financial means.
 Embassies typically require statements for the last three to six months, clearly showing your name and account activity.
-Avoid low balances or sudden large deposits.

 Travel Insurance